 The group will work throughout 2025 to highlight the urgent situation for communities dependent on natural resources for their livelihoods and advance policies, principles, and practices to promote agroforestry and sustainable land management.
 This initiative will span local, East African, Swedish, and global dialogues on sustainable food systems, aiming to transform food systems and enhance biodiversity conservation in East African drylands.

 The project will generate knowledge products and solutions, enhancing the visibility and credibility of the participating organizations as experts in dryland agroforestry.
+It is implemented with support from the Swedish International Agricultural Network Initiative, SIANI.

 Six expert group members meeting at the Agroforestry symposium in Musoma, Tanzania, November 2024.
 From left to right: Dr Anthony Kimaro, Dr Siima Bakengesa, Dr John Recha, Thaddeus Mbowe, Elizabeth Githendu, Sarah Kezie, Dr Deusdedit Mlay.
 Photo by: David Maeri